Edward Snowden: Asylum in Russia

 Snowden has also used the pseudonym John Dobbertin (after cryptographer Hans Dobbertin).
 In 2016, from Russia, Snowden participated in the creation ceremony of the zcash cryptocurrency as John Dobbertin, by briefly holding a part of the private cryptographic key for the zcash genesis block, before destroying it.

 On November 1, 2019, new amendments took effect introducing a permanent residence permit for the first time and removing the requirement to renew the pre-2019 so-called "permanent" residence permit every five years.
 The new permanent residence permit must be replaced three times in a lifetime like an ordinary internal passport for Russian citizens.
 In accordance with that law, Snowden was in October 2020 granted permanent residence in Russia instead of another extension.

 In April 2020, an amendment to Russian nationality law allowing foreigners to obtain Russian citizenship without renouncing a foreign citizenship came into force.
-In November 2020, Snowden announced that he and his wife, Lindsay, who was expecting their son in late December, were applying for dual U.S.-Russian citizenship in order not to be separated from him "in this era of pandemics and closed borders."
+In November 2020, Snowden announced that he and his wife, Lindsay, who were expecting their son in late December, were applying for dual U.S.-Russian citizenship in order not to be separated from him "in this era of pandemics and closed borders."
 On September 26, 2022, President Vladimir Putin granted Snowden Russian citizenship.
 The couple by then had two young sons born in Russia.
 On December 1, Snowden swore an oath of allegiance to Russia and received a Russian passport, according to his lawyer.

+Prior to the Russian invasion of Ukraine, he described the warnings from the United States about an imminent invasion as a "disinformation campaign".